dzlab/dzlab.github.io/_posts/2026-06-22-oncall-agent-aws-i.md

 img_excerpt:
 ---

 For an oncall agent to be useful, it needs to inspect live operational data, respect permissions, run reliably during incidents, and produce answers based on facts.
 This two-part article walks through building such an agent on AWS, by leveraging **AWS Bedrock AgentCore** for hosting agents, **MCP** for tool access, **Lambda** for executing tools, **S3** for deployment artifacts and runtime manifests, **Secrets Manager** for credentials, and **Terraform** as the source of truth.

 In this first part, we focus on the system architecture and AWS infrastructure.
-In [Part 2]({{ "2026/06/22/oncall-agent-aws-ii/" }}), we implement the actual code that runs the agent, MCP tools, agent-to-agent orchestration, tests, and deployment workflow.
+In [Part 2]({{ "genai/2026/06/22/oncall-agent-aws-ii/" | absolute_url }}), we implement the different components of the system: agents MCP tools, agent-to-agent orchestration, tests, and deployment workflow.

 ## Overall Architecture